Abyzab/SysBot.py/README.md

   * Must be in Solaceon town.
   * Make sure Send to Boxes is set to Manual.
   * You'll want to be on a bike unless you like running.
+  * Don't have any eggs in your party and your party is full!

 ## Support